ncsa/Nightingale_real/docs/source/user_guide/file_mgmt.rst

    .. image:: images/file_mgmt/Screen-Shot-2021-01-19-at-9.23.26-PM-768x299.png
       :alt: Globus authentication/consent required prompt.

 #.
 If Globus prompts you to link your netid@illinois.edu identity, go ahead and do so.
-You will need provide your NCSA Duo authority here.
+You will need to provide your NCSA Duo authority here.

    .. image:: images/file_mgmt/Screen-Shot-2021-01-19-at-9.51.47-PM-768x280.png
       :alt: Globus link your @illinois.edu identity prompt.